 President Joe Biden hosts an event with Ukraine President Volodymyr Zelenskyy, European Commission President Ursula von der Leyen, left, and other world leaders launching a Joint Declaration of Support for Ukrainian Recovery and Reconstruction, Wednesday, Sept.
 25, 2024, in New York.
 (AP Photo/Manuel Balce Ceneta)

-“Crucially, this loan will flow straight into your national budget," she told President Volodymyr Zelenskyy.
+“Crucially, this loan will flow straight into your national budget,” European Commission President Ursula von der Leyen told President Volodymyr Zelenskyy in Kyiv last week.
 “It will provide you with significant and much-needed fiscal space.
 You will decide how best to use the funds, giving you maximum flexibility to meet your needs.”

 Zelenskyy wants to buy weapons and bomb shelters and rebuild Ukraine's shattered energy network as winter draws near.

-Almost 1,000 days since their full-scale invasion, Russian forces are making advances in the east.
-Ukraine’s army has a shaky hold on part of the Kursk region in Russia, which has provided a temporary morale boost, but as casualties mount it remains outmanned and outgunned.
+Almost 1,000 days since their full-scale invasion, Russian forces are advancing in the east.
+Ukraine’s army has a shaky hold on part of the Kursk region in Russia, which has provided a temporary morale boost.
+With casualties mounting, it remains outmanned and outgunned.

-But a U.S. election looms, and polls suggest that Donald Trump might return to the White House in January.
-Trump has been critical of U.S. aid to Ukraine.
-On Wednesday, he said Zelenskyy should have made concessions to Putin before the invasion began in February 2022.
+But a U.S. election looms, and polls forecast a close contest between former President Donald Trump and Vice President Kamala Harris.
+Trump, who has been critical of U.S. aid to Ukraine, said Wednesday that Zelenskyy should have made concessions to Putin before the invasion began in February 2022.

 The EU loans are part of a plan by the Group of Seven major industrialized nations to take advantage of interest earned on about $250 billion worth of frozen Russian assets, most of them held in Europe.
-These windfall profits are estimated at around 4.5 billion to 5.5 billion euros ($5 billion to $6 billion) a year.
+These windfall profits are estimated at around $4.5 billion to $5.5 billion a year.

 Now, amid differences over how long the Russian asset freeze should be guaranteed, the EU has decided to go it alone.
 Its offer of up to $39 billion in loans accounts for almost the entirety of the U.S. share as well.